- Search The Registry

 - Youth Programs

 Savion Glover was born on this date in 1973.
 He is a Black actor, tap dancer, and choreographer.

-Glover was born in Newark, N.J., where as a young child he displayed an enthusiasm for rhythms and at age four he began taking drumming lessons.
+Glover was born in Newark, N.J., whereas a young child he displayed an enthusiasm for rhythms and at age four he began taking drum lessons.
 At age seven he began taking tap lessons and quickly developed a passion for rhythm tap, a form that uses all parts of the foot to create sound.
 Glover is a graduate of the Newark Arts High School.

 He came to additional public attention in 1996, starring in the George C. Wolfe-produced musical "Bring in 'da Noise/Bring in 'da Funk" for which he won the 1996 Tony award.
 He also starred in Spike Lee's 2000 film "Bamboozled."
 In 2004, Glover partnered with spoken word artist Reg E. Gaines and saxophonist Matana Roberts in a John Coltrane-inspired improvisation session, "If Trane Wuz Here."